-14 ECONOMIC FACTORS
+12 ECONOMIC FACTORS

-- 14.1 Haringey also currently has an estimated 5,000 5-16 year olds with an emotional or behavioural disorder.
+- 12.1 Haringey also currently has an estimated 5,000 5-16 year olds with an emotional or behavioural disorder.
 This indicates that hundreds of children will be transitioning to adult services in the coming years.
-It is estimated that there will be 378 new cases of dementia by 2028, as the population aged 65+ increases by 30%. - 14.2 Haringey has a large independent supported housing provision for people with mental health issues.
+It is estimated that there will be be 378 new cases of dementia by 2028, as the population aged 65+ increases by 30%. - 12.2 Haringey has a large independent supported housing provision for people with mental health issues.
 This provision is used by local authorities around London which places extensive pressures on Haringey services.
-Most of these services are placed in east of the borough.
+Most of these services are placed in east of the borough. - a.
+The Low Income Families Tracker (LIFT) draws information from a variety of datasets to enable LBH to examine poverty trends across Haringey's low income households and identify families in danger of crisis.